 The Centre for Commercialization of Regenerative Medicine (CCRM) is a Canadian, not-for-profit organization supporting the development of foundational technologies that accelerate the commercialization of stem cell- and biomaterials-based products and therapies.
 CCRM is supported by the Centres of Excellence for Commercialization and Research (CECR) Program.
 CCRM brings together leading RM experts from the University of Toronto and McMaster University, with researchers from the Hospital for Sick Children, the University Heath Network, the Ottawa Hospital Research Institute and Mount Sinai Hospital, to accelerate Regenerative Medicine (RM) research and development, and create a commercialization pipeline that rapidly brings RM technologies to market.
 These researchers are working to harness the power of stem cells, biomaterials and molecules through innovative technologies to treat, and perhaps cure, diseased cells, tissues and organs.

 Cato Research is a global contract research organization (CRO) that offers a wide range of integrated services to pharmaceutical, biotechnology, and medical device companies.
 They specialize in complex development programs requiring innovative regulatory and clinical strategies, and have experience implementing and conducting successful clinical trials and development programs.
-Cato Research provides regulatory and drug development expertise and also acts as a source of potential drug rescue candidates and strategic collaborations.
+Cato Research provides us regulatory and drug development expertise for our AV-101 development programs and also acts as a source of potential drug rescue candidates and strategic collaborations.

 The California Institute for Regenerative Medicine is accelerating the development of new therapies for chronic disease and injury by funding stem cell research programs throughout California.
 The Institute was established in 2004 after Californians passed Proposition 71, the California Stem Cell Research and Cures Initiative.
 The statewide ballot measure, which provided $3 billion in funding for stem cell research at California universities and research institutions, called for the establishment of a new state agency to make grants and provide loans for stem cell research, research facilities and other vital research opportunities.
 The mission of CIRM is to support and advance stem cell research and regenerative medicine under the highest ethical and medical standards for the discovery and development of cures, therapies, diagnostics and research technologies to relieve human suffering from chronic disease and injury.